Cleft Lip and Palate Rhinoplasty Case in Korea_Structural Reconstruction Using Rib Cartilage

 Crooked nasal tip straightened

-Bulbous tip refined
+Bulbous appearance refined

 Profile View:

-Nasal tip projection enhanced
+Enhanced nasal tip projection

 Natural dorsal line created

-Nasolabial angle corrected to ~95°
+Nasolabial angle corrected to approximately 95°

 Oblique View:

-More harmonious nasal bridge line achieved
+More harmonious nasal bridge line

 Nostril View: